iotexproject/iips/iip-12.md

 #### Transaction Creation (Encode Staking Transaction)

 To send native staking transactions via JSON-RPC, RLP encoding is used for serializing staking transactions into binary data, which is packed into `Payload` field of native transaction `tx.payload = ABI.Pack(stakingAction)`.
-To differentiate the special staking transaction from normal ethereum transactions, the special `Recipient` address `0x04C22AfaE6a03438b8FED74cb1Cf441168DF3F12` is reserved for this special treatment.
+To differentiate special staking transactions from normal ethereum transactions, the special `Recipient` address `0x04C22AfaE6a03438b8FED74cb1Cf441168DF3F12` is reserved for this special treatment.
 To conclude, the modified transactions from staking transactions via JSON-RPC are different in three fields:

 ```
 {